3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ## CameraModule Testing

-The primary aspects of the camera module that need to be tested are: the public interface, the image conversion capabilities, and the ability to write the images to disk.
+The primary aspects of the camera module that need to be tested are: the public interface and the image conversion capabilities.

 ### Unit Tests